uraimo/SwiftyGPIO/README.md

 ## Summary

-This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI interfaces and PWM signals with Swift on Linux.
+This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI interfaces, PWM signals and serial ports with Swift on Linux.

 You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value, use the SPI interfaces (via hardware if your board provides them or using software big-banging SPI) and generate a PWM to drive external displays, servos, leds and more complex sensors.